ziskaki/2024-WHO-IGS-Summerschool/day-welcome-linux-nanopore/linux.md

 ```
 Due to competing requests it may take some time until the requested resources can be provided by the system.
 Therefore, wait patiently until the prompt appears.
 Reducing requested resources might help as well.

 ## Install mamba (if done already on your machine: skip)

 * Mamba is a packaging manager that will help us to install bioinformatics tools and to handle their dependencies automatically
 * Mamba works together with the conda package manager, and makes installing packages faster
 * You will use the mamba command to create environments and install packages, and conda command for some other package management tasks like configuration and activating environments (yes it can be a bit confusing)
+* __Hint:__ You can create as many environments as you want!
+It is often convenied to have separate environments for separate tasks, pipelines, or even tools
 * In the terminal enter:

 ```bash